Industry Marketing

 • Usage rights and disclosure are operational foundations, not legal details to add later.

-• Spark Ads and Partnership Ads can turn creator content into scalable paid social assets.
+• Spark Ads and Partnership Ads can make authorized creator content available for paid testing; they do not guarantee performance.

 Sources and further reading